OPENi-ict/api-builder/README.md

 INSTALLATION
 ------------

-Download and extract the zipped master source code from [api-builder](https://github.com/OPENi-ict/api-builder/archive/master.zip) into a directory named `api-builder` that is directly under the Web root.
+Download the latest [release](https://github.com/OPENi-ict/api-builder/releases/) or the zipped master source code from [api-builder](https://github.com/OPENi-ict/api-builder/archive/master.zip) into a directory named `api-builder` that is directly under the Web root.

 Run a command prompt in that directory and type: